rytsikau/ee.Yrewind/README.md

 ##### [**` -ffmpeg='c:\path\to\ffmpeg\' `**](#)

 Specifies the path to FFmpeg library.
 If this parameter is missing, Yrewind uses FFmpeg located in its folder.
-Alternatively, the path to VLC Media Player can be specified here - in this case, the requested time interval will be opened by this player instead of being saved.
+Alternatively, the path to VLC media player can be specified here - in this case, the requested time interval will be opened by this player instead of being saved.
 In the example below, Yrewind uses FFmpeg located in the specified directory:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -ffmpeg='d:\FFmpeg\'

 <br>